mind-inria/hidimstat/tools/release/How_to_release.md

 5a.
 If you are on main => Update the changelog, contributor and version:
    - Move the `CHANGELOG.rst` in the `doc_conf\whats_news\vX.Y.Z.rst`
       `mv CHANGELOG.rst doc_conf\whats_news\vX.Y.Z.rst`
-   - Update symlink to lastest version of the changelog: `ln -s vX.Y.Z.rst latest.rst`
+   - Update symlink to latest version of the changelog: `ln -s vX.Y.Z.rst latest.rst`
    - Replace `CHANGELOG.rst` with an empty template of `build_tools\template\CHANGELOG.rst`
       `cp build_tools\template\CHANGELOG.rst CHANGELOG.rst`
    - Change the version in this template and commit the modification